Local and global structure of connections on nonarchimedean curves: Berkovich discs

 {}From (a), we deduce piecewise affinity using Lemma~\ref{L:piecewise affine restriction}.
 To deduce integrality of slopes, we apply Proposition~\ref{P:variation}(b) at points $x$ where $s_i(M,x) < \rho(x)$ and Lemma~\ref{L:grow sections} at points $x$ where $s_i(M,x) > \rho(x)$.
 This fails to account for segments where $s_i(M,x) =\rho(x)$ identically, but on any such segment $f_i(M,x)$ has slope 1.
 We thus deduce (b).

 Using (a) and (b), we deduce the existence of the minimal controlling graph $G$ and the fact that none of its vertices is of type $1$ or $4$.
-Using Proposition~\ref{P:divisible closure}, we further deduce that $G$ has no vertices of type $3$, thus yielding (c). \end{proof}
+This yields (c). \end{proof}

-\begin{remark} The weaker form of Theorem~\ref{T:strict skeleton} in which strictness of the skeleton is not asserted is the main result of \cite{baldassarri-kedlaya} applied to a disc, with materially the same proof as given above.
-It is also the essential content of \cite[Theorem~4.7]{pulita-poineau} applied to a disc: more precisely, parts (i) (finiteness) and (ii) (integrality) of that result are included in Theorem~\ref{T:strict skeleton}.
+\begin{remark} The weaker form of Theorem~\ref{T:strict skeleton} in which strictness of the skeleton is not asserted is the essential content of \cite[Theorem~4.7]{pulita-poineau} applied to a disc: more precisely, parts (i) (finiteness) and (ii) (integrality) of that result are included in Theorem~\ref{T:strict skeleton}.
 The proof in \cite{pulita-poineau} is a bit different, making use of a combinatorial criterion for piecewise affinity.
-Neither the analysis in \cite{baldassarri-kedlaya} nor in \cite{pulita-poineau} includes any special study of type 4 points, as these are treated by base extension to convert them into other types.
-Consequently, the techniques of those paper cannot by themselves exclude vertices of type 4 from the controlling graph, which here is made possible by the analysis in \S\ref{subsec:solvable}.
+A proof in terms of $p$-adic potential theory is given in \cite{pulita-poineau3}.
+Another proof, essentially a streamlined version of the above arguments, is given in \cite{baldassarri-kedlaya}.
+Neither the analysis in \cite{pulita-poineau} nor in \cite{pulita-poineau3} nor in \cite{baldassarri-kedlaya} includes any special study of type 4 points, as these are treated by base extension to convert them into other types.
+Consequently, the techniques of those papers cannot by themselves exclude vertices of type 4 from the controlling graph, which here is made possible by the analysis in \S\ref{subsec:solvable}.

-Note that \cite[Theorem~4.7]{pulita-poineau} gives a finer description of the controlling graph than appears either here or in \cite{baldassarri-kedlaya}.
+Note that \cite[Theorem~4.7]{pulita-poineau} gives a finer description of the controlling graph than appears here.
 It also includes weak analogues of the convexity, subharmonicity, and monotonicity assertions from Proposition~\ref{P:variation} (although with a change of sign convention, so convexity becomes concavity and subharmonicity becomes superharmonicity).
 In \cite[Theorem~4.7]{pulita-poineau} these statements are used in an essential way to prove finiteness; however, given Theorem~\ref{T:strict skeleton}, they can be deduced directly from Proposition~\ref{P:variation}.